statikbe/laravel-filament-chained-translation-manager/README.md

 'navigation_icon' => 'heroicon-o-language',
 ```

+Or you can replace the icon with your own custom icon set, by registering a different icon for this icon:
+`filament-chained-translation-manager::nav-icon`.

 ## Usage

 The library creates a new directory for the new translations, see [Laravel Chained Translator](https://github.com/statikbe/laravel-chained-translator).